-- 1. Cash markets are where something sells today, right now, on the spot; in fact, cash markets are often referred to as spot markets. - 2.
-Futures markets are where you can set a price to buy or sell something at some future date; in effect, you sign a contract that states what you're buying, how much of it you're buying, at what price you're buying it, and when you will actually make the purchase. - E. Stock Exchanges: Organized Security Exchanges Versus Over-the-Counter Markets, A Blurring Difference - Because of the technological advances over the past 10 years coupled with deregulation and increased competition, the difference between an organized exchange and the over-the-counter market has been blurred.
-Organized security exchanges are tangible entities whose activities are governed by a set of bylaws.
+- 1. Cash markets are markets where something sells today, right now, on the spot; in fact, cash markets are often referred to as spot markets. - 2.
+Futures markets are markets where you can set a price to buy or sell something at some future date; in effect, you sign a contract that states what you are buying, how much of it you are buying, at what price you are buying it, and when you will actually make the purchase. - F. Stock Exchanges: Organized Security Exchanges Versus Over-the-Counter Markets, A Blurring Difference - 1.
+Because of the technological advances during the past 25 years, coupled with deregulation and increased competition, the difference between an organized exchange and the over-the-counter market has blurred.
+Organized security exchanges are tangible entities that facilitate the trading of securities.
+Their activities are governed by a set of bylaws.
 Security exchanges physically occupy space, and financial instruments are traded on the premises. - 2.
 Stock Exchange Benefits.
 Both corporations and investors enjoy several benefits provided by the existence of organized security exchanges.
-These include:

-- a.
+These include the following: - a.
 Providing a continuous market.
-A continuous market provides a series of continuous security prices. - b.
-Establishing and publicizing fair security prices An organized exchange permits security prices to be set by competitive forces with the specific price of a security is determined in the manner of an auction. - c.
+A continuous market provides a series of continuous security prices, resulting in smaller price changes from trade to trade. - b.
+Establishing and publicizing fair security prices.
+An organized exchange permits security prices to be set by competitive forces with the specific price of a security is determined in the manner of an auction. - c.
 Helping business raise new capital.
 Because a continuous secondary market exists, it is easier for firms to float, or issue, new security offerings at competitively determined prices.